 The Education Building was completed in 1957

 St. Paul's is a Gothic Revival church built in the form of a cross, facing toward the east.
 This orientation allows the morning sun to shine through the large altar window depicting the "Conversion of St. Paul."
-This window is a masterpiece from the Lewis Comfort Tiffany Studios, as are several others throughout the church.
+This window is a masterpiece from the Louis Comfort Tiffany Studios, as are several others throughout the church.
 There are also windows produced by the Willetts Studio, another renowned name in stained glass work.

 Among the many memorial gifts is an Aeolian-Skinner organ, presented to the church in 1956 by Fredrick Bodiee in memory of his wife Adelaide.
 This organ is one of the last of those personally built by the founders of this world-renowned organ company and has been maintained in excellent condition.